xp44mm/Notebook/F#/Combining Functional and Imperative Efficient Precomputation and Caching.md

 The examples of precomputation given thus far are variations on the theme of computing functions, introduced in Chapter 3.
 The functions, when computed, capture the precomputed intermediate data structures.
 It's clear, however, that precomputing via partial applications and functions can be subtle, because it matters when you apply the first argument of a function (triggering the construction of intermediate data structures) and when you apply the subsequent arguments (triggering the real computation that uses the intermediate data structures).

 Luckily, functions don't just have to compute functions; they can also return more sophisticated values, such as objects.
 This can help make it clear when precomputation is being performed.
 It also allows you to build richer services based on precomputed results.
 For example, Listing 4-1 shows how to use precomputation as part of building a name-lookup service.
-The returned object includes both a Contains method and a ClosestPrefixMatch method.
+The returned object includes both a `Contains` method and a `ClosestPrefixMatch` method.

 ##### Listing 4-1.
-Precomputing a eord table before creating an object
+Precomputing a word table before creating an object

 ```F#
 open System